Salkantay Trek + Classic Inca Trail – 6 Days

 Salkantay Inca Trail Trek 6 Day – High Inca Trail

 Salkantay Inca Trail 6 Days, often called the High Inca Trail, follows the same route up to the base of Salkantay before turning east across the Inca Chiriasca Pass at approximately 4900-m.
 This route then descends via Sisaypampa, where you trek to Pampacahuana and impressive Inca ruins.
 The remains of an Inca road then go down to the singular Inca ruins of Paucarcancha.
-Paucarcancha is also a vital camping site on the Ancascocha trek; on the third day, you can join the “classic” Inca Trail at Huayllabamba before continuing to Machu Picchu.
-Because the route follows the Km 88 trail in its second half, permits are required, and thus booking in advance is highly recommended.
+Then, join the “classic” Inca Trail at Huayllabamba to continue to Machu Picchu.

 Overview